What do Stranger Things, Ariana Grande and the Grammys have in common?

 Jaycen also mixed Toni Braxton’s Sex and Cigarettes, which was nominated for Best R&B Album.
 Over the past 15 years, Jaycen has had astonishing success, mixing over 100 RIAA Gold and Platinum albums for artists including Mary J. Blige, Mariah Carey, Whitney Houston, Rihanna, Beyonce, Jay-Z, Wiz Khalifa, Michael Jackson and many, many more!

-ASRA 2010 alumnus Andres Borda, who picked up a Latin Grammy in Las Vegas a few months ago for engineering Carlos Vives’ album Vives (Best Tropical Latin Album), is coming back to the US.
-Vives was nominated for Best Latin Pop Album.
+Recording Arts (2011) alumnus Andrés Borda Zabala picked up a Latin Grammy in Las Vegas a few months ago for engineering Carlos Vives’ album Vives (Best Tropical Latin Album).
+Vives was nominated for Best Latin Pop Album as well.

 The soundtrack for Stanger Things was nominated for Best Compilation Soundtrack, and Jordan Wilby (LARS 2002) was the Sound Effects Editor for every episode of the production.
 Earlier in the year, he received a Primetime Emmy for his work.